shumez/cahier/190410_DeAngelisD_DiazS_2019.md

 [![Fig.2][fig_02]][fig_02]

 > Figure 2.
-Schematic illustrating the major components influencing animal movement, all of which can be represented within an ABM (Baguette et al., 2014).
+Schematic illustrating the major components influencing animal movement, all of which can be represented within an ABM ([Baguette et al., 2014][2014_Baguette]).

 ###### 04.P02